caffe2/caffe2.github.io/_docs/getting-started/mac.md

 To compile Caffe2 to use your GPU, follow [these](#gpu-support) instructions first, then:

-We recommend that you use [Anaconda](https://www.continuum.io/downloads).
-Activate Anaconda, create a new environment, install dependencies

 First install your dependencies.
 You will need [brew](https://brew.sh/) to install Caffe2's dependencies.

 ```bash